 The Department of Family & Community Medicine offers a Global Health track, a focus-area curriculum for residents interested in learning about the social determinants of health and care of vulnerable populations at home and abroad.
-The emphasis is on experiential learning about sustainable change through community engagement and incorporates an Ecuador field experience with Shoulder-to-Shoulder Global, as well as to Zimba Hospital in Zambia, Africa.
+The emphasis is on experiential learning about sustainable change through community engagement and incorporates an Ecuador field experience with Shoulder-to-Shoulder Global and in the PGY3 year a 4 week rotation through Child Family Health International that explores social determinants of health and the intersection of puplic health practice and community medicine.
 This track is open to incoming PGY-1 residents.

-Application: Residents interested in the Global Health Track may apply upon acceptance to the Family & Community Medicine Residency program by submitting a statement of interest to Senior Medical Education Specialist, Jillian Atherton.
+Application: Residents interested in the Global Health Track may apply upon acceptance to the Family & Community Medicine Residency program by submitting a statement of interest that addresses their motivation for participation and how this program would benefit their career goals to Senior Medical Education Specialist, Jillian Atherton.

 Learn more about Global Health: